zen-dev-lab/auto_doc_package/README.md

-# Auto Doc
+# Auto Doc: Effortless OpenApiSpex Documentation
-Automatic Documentation Generation for OpenApiSpex.
+Welcome to Auto Doc, your ultimate solution for generating comprehensive OpenApiSpex documentation in minutes!

+With Auto Doc, gone are the days of spending endless hours crafting API documentation.
+Simply adhere to our standardized directory hierarchy and naming conventions within your project, and let Auto Doc handle the rest.

+Key Features:

-Auto Doc allows you to generate almost complete OpenApiSpex documenation in the span of a couple minutes.
+* Lightning-fast Documentation: Generate almost complete OpenApiSpex documentation in just a couple of minutes.
-The only requirements are following the standard _**"directory hierarchy"**_ and **_"naming convention"_** in your project.
-Note: It works on MacOS but still hasn't been tested on Windows(their backwards path structure will cause an issue)
+* MacOS Compatibility: Auto Doc is fully compatible with MacOS.
+While it hasn't been tested on Windows yet, rest assured, we're working on it!
+* Seamless Integration: Easily integrate Auto Doc into your workflow via its intuitive API.
+* Subscription-based Service: Enjoy the convenience of a subscription-based microservice, offering you a solid foundation for writing professional API Docs while saving you valuable time and resources, all for less than the cost of an hour's work (10€) per month.
+* Upgrade your API documentation experience with Auto Doc today and witness unparalleled efficiency and professionalism in your projects.

 # Installation
 Add the following dependencies to `mix.exs` file `deps/0` function.